Advertisement

 Chicago Area at a Glance

-Chicago represents one of the worst-case scenarios for public transparency.
-The Chicago Police Department, Chicago Fire, Cook County Sheriff, and CTA Transit Police have all gone fully encrypted—cutting off nearly 10 million metro area residents from real-time public safety information.
+Chicago represents one of the worst-case scenarios for police transparency.
+The Chicago Police Department encrypted its dispatch zones between 2021 and early 2023, and the Cook County Sheriff and Illinois State Police are encrypted on STARCOM21—cutting off nearly 10 million metro area residents from real-time law enforcement information.
+Chicago Fire's main dispatch, by contrast, remains in the clear.

 The contrast with nearby Highland Park is stark: when a mass shooter attacked the July 4th parade in 2022, Highland Park's open police scanners helped civilians avoid danger zones, locate loved ones, and make life-saving decisions in real time.
 Chicago's encrypted system would have left them in the dark.